Stanford Bank Venezuela

 Stanford Bank Venezuela was Stanford International Bank's subsidiary in Venezuela.

+History

 It was headquartered in Caracas and had several branches throughout Venezuela.
 The Venezuelan banking regulator estimated that Venezuelans had placed around $2.5bn in deposits with Stanford International.
 Stanford Bank Venezuela (SBV) was a subsidiary holding company of Stanford International, operating and licensed accorded the laws and regulations within Venezuela.
 Currency inflation and lack of liquidity prompted a run on several Venezuelan banks including SBV, forcing the government of Venezuela to intervene.

 In May 2009 the Stanford Bank Venezuela was sold to Banco Nacional de Crédito for $111 m, with the bank being merged into BNC.